 You can find numerous references in the business literature about the importance of a company’s mission.
-These sources emphasize that the mission is not to make a profit; that a profit is the outcome of and reward for fulfilling the mission.
+These sources emphasize that the mission is not to make a profit; that a profit is an outcome of and reward for fulfilling the mission.
 In the same sense, the mission of networking is not to gain business and close sales.
 The mission of your networking activities is to make connections, develop relationships, and help others.
 The outcome of these activities will ultimately be increased business.
 It’s the reward, not the purpose.

 Matt Soltis, in his book Strategic Networking, says,

 “Although an early supporter of business networking, I became quickly disillusioned with it as a mainstay of my marketing plan.
 I found that something was missing from those long sessions of glad-handing and exchanging business cards.
 I had collected a pocketful of business cards but little else.

 “While I was analyzing my needs and talents it was pointed out by my personal coach that I had a behavioral style that lent itself to chatting while listening took a back seat.
 How could I learn if I would not listen?

 “At the next opportunity to network, I intentionally listened, never interrupted, and found myself very interested in the other person’s business.
 When I spoke, I asked questions, just a few, but selective so that they elicited answers about the other person’s needs.
 I had stumbled on to the answer I was looking for.
 I wasn’t there to find clients.
 I was recruiting others to look for my clients and pledging to reciprocate as I learned more about their business.
 I was participating in something I later described as strategic referral networking.”

 So how can you approach networking from a prospective that ultimately leads to increased business?